jvdkwast/qgis-processing-pcraster/website/pages/index.md

 5. Type `qgis` to run QGIS
 6. Install the plugin

+*Note that ARM64 for MacOS (e.g. M1, M2) is not yet supported by QGIS in conda.*

 Watch this video:

 [![Install PCRaster and QGIS in conda](https://user-images.githubusercontent.com/1172662/148248750-d0f4adf0-67fb-4bcb-a524-b8ad518c0c30.png)](https://youtu.be/RaFrXzw7IvI "Install PCRaster and QGIS in conda")